kisibor/portfolio/finalprojectpartone.md

     * increase affordable housing
 # Story Arc
 ![Alt text](IMG-3997.jpg)

 # User Stories
-Students: As a college or graduate student, I want data analysis on Black population change in Pittsburgh for research and academic projects.
+**Students**: As a college or graduate student, I want data analysis on Black population change in Pittsburgh for research and academic projects.

-Non-profits : As the leader of a non-profit organization, I want data analysis on Black population change in Pittsburgh to establish a need or sense of urgency for the types of services my organization provides.
+**Non-profits** : As the leader of a non-profit organization, I want data analysis on Black population change in Pittsburgh to establish a need or sense of urgency for the types of services my organization provides.

-Local Media:: As a journalist at a local media company I want data analysis on Black population change in Pittsburgh to support my articles on community issues
+**Local Media**: As a journalist at a local media company I want data analysis on Black population change in Pittsburgh to support my articles on community issues

 # Data Sources